umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 ## 2. Create an XmlSiteMapSettings Composition

-In this step we will be creating a Composition Document Type.
+In this step, we will be creating a Composition Document Type.
 This Document Type will be used to add sitemap options to all Document Types used to add content pages to the website.

 A sitemap entry will allow you to state the *relative priority* of any particular page in terms of its importance within your site.
 A value of 1.0 is the highest level of importance and 0.1 is at the other end of the scale.